Asset Protection for Professionals and Business Owners in Tennessee, South Carolina, and Florida

 Serving Clients in Nashville, Greenville, Charleston, Orlando, and the Surrounding Areas

 Asset protection planning involves making prudent decisions today to protect yourself, your business, and your hard-earned assets from loss due to lawsuits, creditors or bankruptcies.
 Asset protection planning is especially prudent for professionals and business owners, whose personal assets could be at risk due the nature of their employment.

 Statistically and anecdotally, we all know that the number of divorces, lawsuits and bankruptcies is staggering.
 While no one believes lightning will strike them, wealth created through a lifetime of work, saving and investing can be lost overnight if these forms of man-made lightning do strike.
 To protect your assets from such disaster, proper risk management strategies should be given careful consideration.
 These strategies include exempting your assets from the claims of creditors, limiting your liability through legal entities, and transferring your risk through insurance.

-Exempting Assets in Tennessee or South Carolina
+Exempting Assets in Tennessee, South Carolina, or Florida

 State and federal laws exempt some of your assets from the claims of creditors.
 Important to note is that while some states allow you to choose either the state or federal exemptions, in others you must use the state exemptions … and federal bankruptcy exemptions are not available.